Guglielmo Marconi: Transatlantic transmissions

 At the turn of the 20th century, Marconi began investigating a means to signal across the Atlantic to compete with the transatlantic telegraph cables.
 Marconi established a wireless transmitting station at Marconi House, Rosslare Strand, County Wexford, in 1901 to act as a link between Poldhu in Cornwall, England, and Clifden in Connemara, County Galway, Ireland.
-He soon made the announcement that the message was received at Signal Hill in St. John's, Newfoundland (now part of Canada), on 12 December 1901, using a 500 ft kite-supported antenna for reception—signals transmitted by the company's new high-power station at Poldhu, Cornwall.
+He soon made the announcement that the message was received at Signal Hill in St. John's, Newfoundland (now part of Canada), on 12 December 1901, using a 500 ft kite-supported antenna for reception – signals transmitted by the company's new high-power station at Poldhu, Cornwall.
 The distance between the two points was about 2200 mi.
-It was heralded as a great scientific advance, yet there also was—and continues to be—considerable scepticism about this claim.
-The exact wavelength used is not known, but it is fairly reliably determined to have been in the neighbourhood of 350 meters (frequency ≈ 850 kHz).
+It was heralded as a great scientific advance, yet there also was – and continues to be – considerable scepticism about this claim.
+The exact wavelength used is not known, but it is fairly reliably determined to have been in the neighbourhood of 350 metres (frequency ≈ 850 kHz).
 The tests took place at a time of day during which the entire transatlantic path was in daylight.
 It is now known (although Marconi did not know then) that this was the worst possible choice.
-At this medium wavelength, long-distance transmission in the daytime is not possible because of heavy absorption of the skywave in the ionosphere.
+At this medium wavelength, long-distance transmission in the daytime is not possible because of the heavy absorption of the skywave in the ionosphere.
 It was not a blind test; Marconi knew in advance to listen for a repetitive signal of three clicks, signifying the Morse code letter S. The clicks were reported to have been heard faintly and sporadically.
 There was no independent confirmation of the reported reception, and the transmissions were difficult to distinguish from atmospheric noise.
 A detailed technical review of Marconi's early transatlantic work appears in John S. Belrose's work of 1995.
-The Poldhu transmitter was a two-stage circuit.Belrose, John S. (5 September 1995) "Fessenden and Marconi: Their Differing Technologies and Transatlantic Experiments During the First Decade of this Century ".
-International Conference on 100 Years of Radio.
+The Poldhu transmitter was a two-stage circuit.